By: George Mathew

 Our experts provide insights on how CPG companies can enhance their sustainability efforts towards packaging.
 This involves information on material selection, balancing cost containment with quality and sustainability objectives, and adherence to various regulations and compliance requirements.

-Success Story: How SpendEdge helped a CPG client
+Success story: How SpendEdge helped a CPG client

 Our client is a CPG company with global presence and operates in the F&B, personal care, and home care segments.
 The client’s European procurement team responsible for packaging materials was interested in assessing the feasibility of incorporating more sustainable packaging in their personal care segment.
 The client also wanted to analyze data on current packaging materials, cost, consumer preferences, and environmental impact, as well as potential benefits, challenges, and any potential cost implications of transitioning to sustainable packaging.